cdl-geneseo/geneseo-dictionary/C/Chalk.md

 # Chalk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chalk

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 (New word) Chalk (VB): a form of communication in low-budget activism where individuals write facts or other messages on sidewalks and chalkboards around campus to reach a large amount of people in a small area.
 Definition of approximately 28% of those surveyed.
 (F06) Chalk (VB): to alter a driver's license so it says the owner is 21 years of age.
 Definition of approximately 28% of those surveyed.
 (F06) Chalk (NN): used by teachers to write on blackboards.
 Definition of approximately 14% of those surveyed.
 (F06) Unknown by approximately 21% of those surveyed.Completely Obsolete, K. Andryshak, 2012